Proud Webelo! |

 So the activities included things like climbing trees, building a fire, walking a tight-rope, archery, javelin throw, and our personal worst, tying knots.
 By the time we made it to any of the activity areas though, we were so grateful just to have made it that we didn't really care about doing what was set out at these stops, so we basically failed at everything.
 That's not even some cynical joke either, we really did fail at everything, but damn it, we were getting our badge!

 But for what exactly?
 Well, certainly not for lame stuff like selling cookies and threading colored yarn and the sissy stuff the "girl scouts" do, or whatever.
 No. We were doing real Scout stuff.
 Boy stuff!
-Stuff like swearing, talking blood and guts, and joking about Your Mom and how we "scored" with her...
-And penises and boners and poop... and the near-constant chorus of burping and farting, and peeing, and farting and burping, and penises, and peeing and farting, and burping and farting, and peeing, and penises and...
+Stuff like swearing, talking blood and guts, and joking about Your Mom...
+And penises and boners and poop... amid the near-constant chorus of burping and farting, and peeing, and farting and burping, and penises, and peeing and farting, and boners and farting, and peeing, and penises and farting and...
 Merit badge please!
+(Like I said.... boy stuff!)

 "No pain, no gain," our pack leader said.

-Picture Credit: Scouting Magazine
+Picture Credit: Scouting Magazine |

 But through it all, at least we got outside, got to stretch our legs (and then some!), and got enough combined "pull my finger" and "number one, number two?
 Go find a tree!" jokes out of our systems to satiate our humor palettes for at least a couple days.
-And we got serious, serious props at the next council meeting for at least showing up and braving the wilds, the battles, and each other's bodily functions, to represent the council.
+And we got serious, serious props at the next council meeting for at least showing up and braving the wilds, the battles, and each other, to represent the council.
 And each of us came home with a sweet, well-deserved badge commemorating the valiant "effort," which we could lord over all the "no-show wusses."

 Still a proud Webelo...at heart!
 (Not in reality, because that would be weird).